Lesson 4: Metadata and Method Invocation

 Metadata

-We just got new requirement for our Products in Shopping System.:
+To test out Metadata, let's assume we just got new requirement for our Products in Shopping System.:

-Let's start by adding ChangePriceCommand.
+Let's start by adding ChangePriceCommand

 namespace App\Domain\Product;